angelozerr/tern.jsduck/README.md

 The grunt task 	uses template [generator/extjs.js.tpl](https://github.com/angelozerr/tern.jsduck/blob/master/generator/extjs.js.tpl) and merge it with generated JSON Type definitions.

-[generator/ExtJSApi2TernDef_5.0.0.html](If you wish to debug the generator with a browserFF, etc), you can open the HTML file https://github.com/angelozerr/tern.jsduck/blob/master/generator/ExtJSApi2TernDef_5.0.0.html)
+If you wish to debug the generator with a browser(Chrome, FF, etc), you can open the HTML file [generator/ExtJSApi2TernDef_5.0.0.html](https://github.com/angelozerr/tern.jsduck/blob/master/generator/ExtJSApi2TernDef_5.0.0.html)

 ## Structure